 A recent post by Gartner points out that SaaS will likely remain the largest market segment among the Cloud derivatives, and the forecast is that it should grow to about $116 billion in 2020 due to scalability of the software (details below).

 SaaS has successfully found application in several industries, specifically in the areas of marketing, sales, task management, project management, customer support, and customer success.
 Therefore, maturing cloud-managed service strategies will continue to be a top priority in the years to come.
-Considering this projection, it will be judicious for the business strategies, especially the SMBs, to take note of the engagement level of their SaaS users.
+Considering this projection, it will be judicious for the business strategies, especially the SMBs, to take note of their SaaS user engagement level.

 SaaS in the B2B sector